JuFisch/mysite/content/post/pushie-server-01.md

   }

   return target_sockets
-  //fmt.Println("Sockets in target channel: ", target_sockets)
 }

+// This is fairly messy right now, so let's comment inside func main.

 func main() {

-  //json bytes, our incoming message
+  // I create a message using some JSON I cooked earlier.

   message_json := []byte (`{"Channel":"bunno","Data":{"message":{"text":"oh hai","username":"jufisch"}}}`)

+  // I hardcode a hash of channels and sockets.
+Eventually this will be dynamically stored by Pushie as it keeps track of which clients are logging in.

-  //hash for channels & sockets, hardcoded for now channels_hash := make(map[string][]Websocket)
+  channels_hash := make(map[string][]Websocket)
   channels_hash["bunno"] = []Websocket{Socket1, Socket2}
   channels_hash["quadrupal"] = []Websocket{Socket1, Socket2, Socket3}
   channels_hash["thisisfine"] = []Websocket{}

-  message := decode_message(message_json)
+  // Here I call my decode message function. message := decode_message(message_json)

+  // Here's the lookedup.
+I call my channel_lookup function, passing it the hardcoded hash and the decoded message.

   target_sockets := channel_lookup(channels_hash, message)

-  //now that we know our 'target sockets', we iterate over them and call the send method on each one, to send the message to each client with an open socket for the channel!
+  // Now that we know our 'target sockets', we iterate over them and call the send method on each one, to send the message to each client with an open socket for the channel!

   for _, socket := range target_sockets {